Doing an MSc Thesis

 Supervision Meetings – the PPP Model

-• Problems – what problems, challenges, or questions do you have.
+• Problems – what problems, challenges, or questions do you have?
 What do you want to have my – and the rest of the group’s – input on?

-• Plan – what do you plan to work on for the next 2 week period.
-Do you need me or others in the time in-between supervision meetings?
+• Plan – what do you plan to work on for the next 2-week period?
+Do you need me or others in the time in between supervision meetings?
 Note that I run a pretty tight schedule, so it is important to book me for supervision outside the bi-weekly slots.

 • You are solely responsible for what you do in your project.
 If you invite participants to join your project or act as subjects in a study, you are responsible for what is going on.
 This often entails obtaining informed consent from study participants, for example.
-Of course, I will supervise you in this but legally speaking, it’s your responsibility.
+Of course, I will supervise you in this, but legally speaking, it’s your responsibility.

-• On the flip side, you own all intellectual property (IPR) that you may produce, including design sketches, prototypes, graphics, source code, datasets, etc. If someone – like DTU or a company – wants to use or get access to your IPR, you should make a contract with them.
-For source code, another option is to release your code as open source, thereby allowing everyone to use your work.
+• On the flip side, you own all intellectual property (IPR) you may produce, including design sketches, prototypes, graphics, source code, datasets, etc. If someone – like DTU or a company – wants to use or get access to your IPR, you should make a contract with them.
+For source code, another option is to release your code as open source, thereby allowing everyone to use (“fork”) your work.

 Writing the Thesis

-According to the DTU regulations for the MSc Thesis, the thesis must be written in English (otherwise, an approval from the Head of Studies must be obtained).
+According to the DTU regulations for the MSc Thesis, the thesis must be written in English (otherwise, approval from the Head of Studies must be obtained).

 A Thesis is structured according to the type of thesis.
 However, chapter 1 is almost always structured in the same way, as described by Saul Greenberg on his “Deconstruction Chapter 1” page.